-Aside from the quartz-powered Oysterquartz Day-Date watches, all Rolex Day-Date President watches run on self-winding chronometer movements.
+Aside from the quartz-powered Oysterquartz watches, all Day-Date watches run on self-winding chronometer movements.
 Like all Rolex watch collections, the Day-Date has benefited from movement upgrades over the decades.
 These upgrades can be generally classified into three categories: non-quickset, single quickset, and double quickset.

-Living up to its famous nickname, the Rolex Day-Date has been worn by more presidents, leaders, and visionaries than any other watch.
-Some notable names that have worn Rolex Day-Date watches include:
+Living up to its famous nickname, the Day-Date has been worn by more presidents, leaders, and visionaries than any other watch.
+Some notable names that have worn these watches include: